Service Learning Procedures

 To request a Service Learning time card, please follow these steps:

-1. All students who are planning on conducting Service Learning must submit an electronic Service Learning Application.
+1. Complete and submit an electronic Service Learning Application.
 To do this, please click the blue button located to the right.

 2. Once your application is submitted, it will be reviewed.
 If you application is accepted, you will be sent an electronic time card.